 When using text, all Techstars Startup Weekend events must be named according to the following standard:

 This requirement does not apply for Corporate Events.
 Please contact the Techstars team for alternative naming arrangements.
 This helps us keep our branding consistent, and will make it much easier for participants to find events in your city.

 All event logos, banners, and other marketing materials must include the following:

 This helps preserve and strengthen the global brand (which in turn will help organizers locally).
 In order to cater for localization, minor customization of the beaker image is allowed, but the beaker must remain readily identifiable and intact.

-All Techstars Startup Weekend events must have a dedicated website in order to explain the format and purpose of the event to the public, showcase the event’s Coaches, Speaker, Judges, and Organizers, and provide proper recognition to the event partners & sponsors.
+All Techstars Startup Weekend events must have a dedicated website in order to explain the format and purpose of the event to the public, showcase the event’s Mentors, Speakers, Judges, and Organizers, and provide proper recognition to the event partners & sponsors.

 All Techstars Startup Weekend event websites must contain: